llvill/Project-Etch-A-Sketch/README.md

 # Project-Etch-A-Sketch

 **Etch-A-Sketch** is an interactive drawing app created within the Odin Project curriculum.
-This project displays JavScript and DOM manipulation skills.
+This project displays JavaScript and DOM manipulation skills.

 ## Description